So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Ever noticed the budget distribution of the country?

 Around 60% of the budget is allocated to the Defense sector; the smaller half is used in every other economic sector.
-Wouldn’t the development be unimaginable if we shift our focus and resources away from the defense sector?
+Wouldn’t the development be unimaginable if we shifted our focus and resources away from the defense sector?

 Read More :

-- Fiscal and Monetary Policy, and How They Affect the Economy and You
+- Fiscal and Monetary Policy and How They Affect the Economy and You

-- How you Can Fix The Economy
+- How You Can Fix The Economy

 - The secret to fixing the gig economy: The Knights of Columbus